 The value of place or location-based analysis is often overlooked when modeling business processes, because enterprise architects and program managers typically think of geospatial data only in the context of a map or a remotely sensed image created with GIS applications.
-The coupling of geospatial data, services and technology with conventional data and technologies are often one of the most significant enablers of improved decision making within business operations.
+The coupling of geospatial data, services and technologies with conventional data, services and technologies can be one of the most significant enablers of improved decision making within business operations.
 It increases performance of key mission requirements across all levels of governments.
 This chapter is provided to help program managers and enterprise architects gain a better understanding of how they can incorporate geospatial data, services and technology into their business processes.

-This chapter includes the geospatial view of the FEA BRM, including a background and purpose of the FEA BRM and an explanation of the geospatial aspects of its elements and the relationship of the National Spatial Data Infrastructure (NSDI) to the BRM.
+This chapter presents an overview of the FEA BRM and puts forth a geospatial view of the BRM, including a background and purpose of the FEA BRM and an explanation of the geospatial aspects of its elements and the relationship of the National Spatial Data Infrastructure (NSDI) to the BRM.
 The chapter also provides business architecture guidance in the form of a process that supports including geospatial components into the enterprise architecture of an organization.
 The chapter concludes with an example related to the Wildfire use case.